tyronechen/SARS-CoV-2/README.md

 install_gitlab("tyagilab/sars-cov-2", subdir="multiomics")
 ```

-The actual script used to run the file is not directly callable but provided as a separate script.
+The actual script used to run the pipeline is not directly callable but provided as a separate script.

 ```
 # this will show you the path to the script